-TWO Abu Sayyaf bandits have surrendered to government authorities amid the continuous focused military operations against them in the province of Sulu, the military reported.
+TWO Abu Sayyaf bandits have surrendered to the government forces brought about by pressure of the continuous military operations in Sulu, an official said.

-Brigadier General William Gonzales, Joint Task Force Sulu commander, identified the Abu Sayyaf surrenderers as Ahadin Hussein and Morasil Mujahirin.
+Brigadier General Cirilito Sobejana, Jr., Joint Task Force Sulu commander, identified the Abu Sayyaf surrenderees as Husain Nasirin, 22, and Hasir Asara, who surrendered around 1:45 p.m.
+Thursday, April 27.

 He said the two are followers of the late Abu Sayyaf sub-leader Hairulla Asbang, who died while undergoing medication at a hospital in Davao City.